7h3rAm/7h3rAm.github.io/_posts/flowinspect.md

 Flowinspect: A Network Inspection Tool
 ======================================
 date: 27/Nov/2014
-summary: This post introduces a network inspection tool that I've developed, called Flowinspect.
+summary: This post introduces a network inspection tool, called Flowinspect.
 It aims to reassemble network data and scan it via different inspection engines.
 Results of these scan can be viewed as a HTML report or consumed as a JSON via external applications.
 tags: code

 ## Introduction